 Guidelines for Creating a Neighborhood Association

-We request new associations to consider the following:
+New associations should consider the following:

-• Decide Your Boundaries
+• Decide the Boundaries

 • Recruit at Least 25 People for Support

-• Write Down Your Issues
+• Write Down Neighborhood’s Issues

-Sometimes residents come together because of a neighborhood concern or changes that are affecting their homes.
-In order to provide you with relevant resources, it would help to know the reasons you and your neighbors want to form an association.
-At your first meeting we may want to schedule speakers that would be able to respond to your neighborhood issues.
+Identifying neighborhood concerns also enables staff to respond by providing key experts from City Hall to attend neighborhood meetings.
 Occasionally, associations will form to discuss one specific issue; the association may become inactive once the issue is resolved.
 It will be necessary for the association to determine its own focus for the future.

 • Establish a Leader/Steering Committee